RLWH/Kaggle/HR/README.md

-#H1 Project 01 - Exploring the Human Resources dataset in Kaggle
+#Project 01 - Exploring the Human Resources dataset in Kaggle

-#H2 Business question: Why valuable employees leave?
+##Business question: Why valuable employees leave?
 Who are the next to leave?